HexHive/T-Fuzz/README.md

 # T-Fuzz

 T-Fuzz consists of 2 components:
-- Fuzzing tool: a fuzzing tool based on program transformation
+- Fuzzing tool (TFuzz): a fuzzing tool based on program transformation
-- Crash Analyzer: a tool that verifies whether crashes found transformed programs are true bugs in the original program or not.
+- Crash Analyzer (CrashAnalyzer): a tool that verifies whether crashes found transformed programs are true bugs in the original program or not (coming soon).

 # Prerequisite